-Thursday, April 2, 2020
+Thursday, May 21, 2020

 Redwood Chapel Family,

 As a reminder, our means of communicating with you will be through emails (sent to all of our church attenders at one time), updates on our website and ChurchCenter app, or through our social media pages.
-If you receive requests or information about Redwood Chapel from sources other than these please contact us for clarification.
+If you receive requests or information about Redwood Chapel from sources other than these, please contact us for clarification.

 Psalm 136:26 Give thanks to the God of heaven, for his steadfast love endures forever.